SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 which is a subclass of ``Car``.
 The ``SpeedLimitedCar`` class represents a car that has been fitted with a speed-limiting device, which prevents the car from traveling faster than 40mph.
-This limitation is implemented by overriding the inherited ``speed`` property.
+You implement this limitation by overriding the inherited ``speed`` property:

 .. testcode:: inheritance